NotSoRed1/darija_translator/README.md

 # darija_translator
-A fun little project i did using the [darija_open_dataset](https://github.com/darija-open-dataset/dataset) for translating the Moroccan main language (darija) to english
+A fun little project i did using the [darija_open_dataset](https://github.com/darija-open-dataset/dataset) for translating the Moroccans main language (Darija) to english

 features:
 - fast auto completion using Tries(prefix trees).